 Final Demand reconciliation process: In accordance with the CUSC, The Company reconcile TNUoS charges to Suppliers via the Final Demand reconciliation process.
 This will be reflected in the revenue payable to or by the Onshore TOs.
 By 31st October of each Financial Year, The Company shall confirm the amount payable to or receivable from each Onshore TO to reconcile the Financial Year Y-2.
 On the 4th Business Day of November of Financial Year Y, the Onshore TOs shall issue an invoice or credit note to The Company accordingly in relation to Financial Year Y-2.
 The Company or the Onshore TO as applicable shall issue payment by 30th November of Financial Year Y, or next available Business Day should the 30th fall on a weekend.

-Invoices issued by TOs will be despatched by email or an agreed alternative electronic method to The Company Revenue Contact.
+Invoices issued by TOs will be despatched via a Designated Information Exchange System agreed with The Company Revenue Contact.
 The TO’s bank account details shall be included with each monthly invoice.

 All payments will be by BACS unless the value is above the relevant bank’s BACS payment threshold, in which case The Company will make a same day CHAPS payment instead.